hsnovfrmayil/CustomFromScratchBot/README.md

 Bot Project
-This project is a modern WhatsApp Bot application developed using C#.
+This project is a modern  Bot application developed using C#.
 It incorporates advanced technologies, patterns, and architectural best practices to ensure scalability, security, and maintainability.

 Technologies and Features
 Entity Framework Core and PostgreSQL (Code-First approach for database modeling).